4/24/2025

 Analyst, Bank of America

-Morning.
-So my question is about M&A on this more uncertain environment.
-How strong is the pipeline of opportunities?
+So my question is about M&A. On this more uncertain environment, how strong is the pipeline of opportunities?
 Number one, are these like target companies willing to sell or they want to wait until they have a little bit of more clarity or where things are going?
-And the second one is a so for an agility become more apparent for sound players that were not like focusing on that over the last couple of years.
-Have you seen an increased appetite for bidders on those targets?
+And the second one is, Has software and agility become more apparent for sound players that were not focusing on that over the last couple of years?
+Have you seen an increased appetite for beaters on those targets?

 speaker